rp729/07-Network-Programming/intro-to-sockets/netcat/lab-1.md

 * protocol
 * A combination of the above

 Familiarize yourself with the available options in Netcat.

 Try to use Netcat:

-* Instant message appliication
+* Instant message application

 * To send a file